 Quitting smoking can be extremely hard for some people.
-That’s why we have put together this huge stop smoking tips list to inspire you!
+That’s why we have put together this stop smoking tips list to inspire you!

 When it comes to the question of "how to stop smoking", no two cases are the same.